BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 ## Milestones on the road to TCR

 Based on my gap assessment, I have written down a few training goals to work towards.
 Some small and some bigger milestones along the way to TCR.
+This will help me monitor my progress, while also keep me motivated.
+By reaching these milestones, I belive I will be well prepared to reach my goal.

 Some goals might not make sense, but they all serve a purpose.
 Squatting more than my body weight won’t automatically make me an ultra goddess, but it will motivate me to go to the gym.
 I am highly motivated by numbers, and the only thing that really motivates me is progress.

 My biggest strength is probably my ability to notice and celebrate even the smallest gains.
 There is always something to learn from every workout.
+There is always motivation to be found, if you look for it.

 Green = Completed / current level.
 White = Not completed.